stratzilla/metaheuristic-training-networks/README.md

 The algorithms are data agnostic and will take any data, you just need to preprocess data to be accepted: final columnar value for data is the classification while the others are attributes.
 Classes must be enumerated starting at `0`, and attributes should be numerical (continuous or integer).

 Network and metaheuristic parameters can be found in `/code/network_params.py`: it's separated so you can edit and test parameters without editing each network's code.
 The parameters as seen there work generally well but of course you can probably find better parameters through experimentation.
+Alternatively, you can add a metaheuristic layer on top to optimize parameters, but this was outside scope of this project.

 # Data